Rimusolamus/nejlevnejsi/README.md

 # nejlevnejsi

-# it's gonna be legendary
+here is small rest api backend (python (flask + uwsgi) + mongodb) and android application connected to it.

+---
-create "nejlevnejsi" db in mongo
+create "nejlevnejsi" db in mongo manually